 When choosing a location for your environmental portrait, look for settings that are unique and tell a story.

-Also consider choosing locations that have interesting lighting or textures, as these can add visual interest to your image.
+Also, consider choosing locations with interesting lighting or textures, as these can add visual interest to your image.

-For example, you might choose to shoot in a location with soft, natural light or in a location with interesting shadows and patterns.
+For example, you might choose to shoot in a location with soft, natural light or interesting shadows and patterns.

 11. Use Props to Enhance the Story